 Businesses cite Idaho’s easy access to key markets throughout the U.S. and beyond as a major factor in their decision to locate here.
 With major rail line access to key U.S. seaports in Portland and Seattle, one-to-two-day shipping to every western state, and nonstop service to nearly 20 major U.S. air hubs, Idaho’s in the strategic sweet spot for easy distribution of goods.

 Idaho is well-connected to the world aviation system.
 We have seven commercial airports scattered around the state and 37 public-use airports total.
-The state’s largest airport, the Boise Airport in Idaho’s capital city, has nonstop service to 19 destinations across the United States with flights to seven of the 10 busiest airports in the nation – which makes connecting to international destinations simple.
-Nearly four million passengers traveled through the Boise Airport in 2018, a record number for the airport.
+The state’s largest airport, the Boise Airport in Idaho’s capital city, has nonstop service to 25 destinations across the United States with flights to some of the busiest airports in the nation – which makes connecting to international destinations simple.
+Over four million passengers traveled through the Boise Airport in 2019, a record number for the airport.

 With five interstates, 20 U.S. highways and 30 state highways, Idaho has a stable transport system to support your shipping needs.
 Over 75,891 lane miles of roads in the state transport nearly 150 million tons of freight each day, worth $80.5 billion each year.